mwaylabs/generator-m-ionic/README.md

 ```sh
 gulp --cordova 'plugin ls'
 ```
 Head over to the [cordova cli documentation](http://cordova.apache.org/docs/en/edge/guide_cli_index.md.html#The%20Command-Line%20Interface) or their [github page](https://github.com/apache/cordova-cli/) to learn how to use the cordova cli.
-Remember that when using generator-m you don't need to install cordova globally!
+Remember that when using Generator-M-Ionic you don't need to install cordova globally!

 #### gulp --cordova 'build-related task'